During all whale and dolphin watching tours, Futurismo’s staff collect sightings, information and other scientific data for our research program.

 Boat-based data is collected by our marine biologists who lead the tours and analyse the encounter data to learn more about the marine species we see in the Azores.

 COLLECTING SIGHTINGS DATA & ID PHOTOS

-By taking ID photographs and collecting sightings data such as GPS coordinates, environmental information and behavioural data, we aim to understand which species are seen most often when and where, as well as any change in populations over the years.
-One of the main species that we are studying is the sperm whale that is resident in the Azores.
+By taking ID photographs and collecting sightings data such as GPS coordinates, environmental information and behavioral data, we aim to understand which species are seen most often when and where, as well as any change in populations over the years.
+One of the main species that we are studying is the sperm whale, who is resident in the Azores.